RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-aws/README.md

 # Authentication

-This action accepts an optional `credentials` paramter.
-Which should be a `Credentials | CredentialProvider` Interface.
-If you want to override the `@aws-sdk/client-s3` module's default authentication provide a valid credential to the action.
+This action accepts an optional `credentials` parameter.
+Which should be a `CredentialProvider` interface from the [@aws-sdk/credential-provider](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_credential_providers.html) If you want to override the `@aws-sdk/client-s3` module's default authentication, provide a valid credential to the action.

+Example:

 ```typescript
 // packages/backend/src/plugins/scaffolder.ts